kubukoz/blog/mdoc/flavors-of-shared-state.md

 }
 ```

-It's worth noting that at this point we cannot really implement a valid `Counter` based on just a `Ref` - by giving out API more power, we've constrained the number of valid implementations - [constraints liberate, liberties constrain](https://www.youtube.com/watch?v=GqmsQeSzMdw).
+It's worth noting that at this point we cannot really implement a valid `Counter` based on just a `Ref` - by giving out API more power, we've constrained the number of valid implementations - [constraints liberate, liberties constrain][constraints-liberate].

 Of course, if you want to control the value that forked counters will start with, you'll need to further adjust the API to accomodate that feature.
 This is left as [an exercise for the reader](https://en.wikipedia.org/wiki/Small_matter_of_programming).

 ### Trivia: Natchez's Trace algebra

-[The Natchez library](https://github.com/typelevel/natchez), which is used for distributed tracing, uses a similar idea in its `Trace` algebra:
+[The Natchez library][natchez], which is used for distributed tracing, uses a similar idea in its `Trace` algebra:

 ```scala
 trait Trace[F[_]] {